About us

 Plus icon

 Research into the early developing brain shows that music has a powerful effect, even before birth.
-Singing with a beloved caretaker has been shown to increase the speed of brain development in babies.
+Singing with a beloved caretaker has even been shown to increase the speed of brain development in babies.

-Our curriculum incorporates research into early childhood education and music: singing, playing, and music-making not only accelerate early brain development, but shape the whole child, supporting the development of language, cognitive, social-emotional, and both fine- and gross-motor skills.
+Lullula's own curriculum incorporates research into early childhood education and music: singing, playing, and music-making not only accelerate early brain development, but shape the whole child, supporting the development of language, cognitive, social-emotional, and both fine- and gross-motor skills.

-Lydia
+Lydia Mahnkopf

-In addition to her artistic activities, Lydia has previously worked in higher-education administration at Brown University and the Barenboim- Said Akademie in Berlin.
 Lydia founded Lullula as a new mother – returning to singing following the birth of her first child, she was inspired to create a space for vocal exploration and discovery in motherhood, very early childhood, and beyond.

 Lydia, founder of Lullula Music